7 Highlights From BamBam’s AREA 52 Concert In Manila That Gave Big Filipino Energy

 Go off, queens!

-The final members of the upcoming, yet-to-be-named girl group of The Girl Group Project have been making the rounds on social media, and after months of training and evaluations, they’re almost ready to take on the P-Pop stage.
+The final members of the upcoming girl group pix!e from The Girl Group Project have been making the rounds on social media, and after months of training and evaluations, they’re almost ready to take on the P-Pop stage.

 Related: 10 Things You Need to Know About Dream Academy’s Sophia Laforteza